emads22/EchoMood/README.md

             - create_context(**kwargs): Creates a context template for views to avoid repetitive argument passing.
               Sets default values for various template context variables.
             - create_playlist(mood): Generates a playlist by randomly selecting tracks associated with a given mood and shuffling them.
             - rename_playlist_numbered(playlist_name): Renames a playlist by incrementing a number if the name ends with a digit, otherwise appending "_1".
             - shuffle_list(this_list, num_shuffles): Recursively shuffles a list a specified number of times, ensuring a randomized order.

-####    urls.py:

-    It contains:
+####    urls.py file contains:
         - Defines URL patterns for various views in the Django web application.
         - Includes paths for the homepage, login, logout, registration, mood-based playlist generation, playlist management, saving playlists, opening playlists, renaming playlists, and deleting playlists.

-####    views.py:

-    It contains:
+####    views.py file contains:
         - Imports various modules and classes from Django, including forms, authentication, database models, and HTTP-related components.
         - Defines several Django forms used for user login, registration, mood selection, and playlist creation.

-#####   Functions and Their Purposes:
+        - Functions and Their Purposes:
             - index(request): Displays the homepage, generates mood-based playlists, and synchronizes music tracks with Google Drive.
             - login_view(request): Handles user login, authentication, and redirects to the homepage.
             - logout_view(request): Logs the user out and redirects to the login page.
             - register(request): Handles user registration, enforces password complexity rules, and logs in the user upon successful registration.
             - this_mood_playlist(request): Generates a mood-based playlist based on user-selected mood.
             - generate_playlist(request, mood): Generates a playlist for a specific mood and displays it.
             - playlists(request): Displays the user's playlists and provides options for renaming and deleting them.
             - save_playlist(request, playlist_mood): Saves a user-generated playlist and performs necessary checks to prevent duplicates.
             - open_playlist(request, playlist_id): Opens and displays a user's playlist for playback and management.
             - rename_playlist(request, playlist_id): Allows the user to rename a playlist.
             - delete_playlist(request, playlist_id): Deletes a user's playlist.